NEVI

 Pasang Temba Sherpa

-Pasang Temba Sherpa is an Electrical Engineer with NEVI and part of the technical team supporting Project GANESHA.
+Pasang Temba Sherpa is an Electrical Engineer at NEVI and a member of the technical team supporting Project GANESHA.

 His work focuses on electric three-wheelers (Safa Tempos), battery systems and the wider electrical infrastructure that keeps clean transport running reliably in Nepal’s conditions.